Jessica-QAP/yourls-domainlimit-plugin/README.md

 Configuration
 ------------
+1. Install the plugin in user/plugins in a folder called domainlimit
-1. Define an array of allowed domains in user/config called domainlimit_list.
+2. Define an array of allowed domains in user/config called domainlimit_list.
 For example, `$domainlimit_list = array( 'mydomain.com', 'otherdomain.com' );`
-2. Optionally defined a list of usernames that are exempt from this restriction.
+3. Optionally defined a list of usernames that are exempt from this restriction.
 For example, `domainlimit_exempt_users = array( 'bobadmin' );`
-3. Activate the plugin with the plugin manager in the admin interface.
+4. Activate the plugin with the plugin manager in the admin interface.

 License
 -------